microsoft/cortana-skills-samples/Consumer/Node/OAuth2Example/readme.md

 1. _Optionally_ Add any additional enterprise owners you want to have grant permission
-1. Add ``User.Read``, ``offline_access`` and any other permissions to the resources you want available (space delimited) (see https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#openid-connect-scopes for details on global and OpenID scopes)
+1. Add ``User.Read``, ``offline_access`` and any other permissions to the resources you want available (space delimited) (see https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#openid-connect-scopes for details on global and OpenID scopes) _Note_: `offline_access` is required for a refresh token to be sent
 1. Save the configuration

 You may notice that you appear to have two registrations for your skill.
 The first one was likely created when you